coderved63/research-engineering-intern-assignment/INSTRUCTIONS.md

 4. [Tableau examples (note: we don't use Tableau, and expect you to use Python or Javascript for this assignment, but these are interesting examples for inspiration)](https://public.tableau.com/app/search/vizzes/misinformation)

 ## Rubric for Evaluation
-Take a look at <a href="https://parrot.simppl.org/">parrot</a> that we have previously built as a visualization platform for Twitter data (it does not have search integrations though it is a good example of a solution other than that).

 Below is the rubric we will use for your evaluation, provided as a checklist for you to evaluate your own assignment before you submit it to us.
+Again, remember the note above about how we evaluate assignments -- even if yours doesn't meet all these rubrics but it is unique from other submissions while reflective of your technical expertise, we would be open to advancing you in the interview process.

 1. **IMPORTANT** Is the solution well-documented such that it is easy to understand its usage?